Bidushi Dash Barde

 Bidushi Dash Barde (c.
 1989 – October 2012) was an Indian actress and model based in Mumbai.
-She was second runner-up in the 2006 "Miss Chennai" beauty pageant.
-She had appeared in a few Tamil films, including the 2006 crime-thriller Vettaiyaadu Vilaiyaadu.
+She was the second runner-up in the 2006 "Miss Chennai" beauty pageant.
+She appeared in a few Tamil films, including the 2006 crime-thriller Vettaiyaadu Vilaiyaadu.
 The 23-year-old was found dead in her Andheri (West) apartment on 22 October 2012.
-Her death, caused by excessive bleeding, is the subject of a murder investigation.
+Her death, caused by excessive bleeding, was the subject of a murder investigation.